CMSgov/bluebutton-site-static/_pages/developers.md

 | 403     | `FORBIDDEN`    | Issues with client credentials or permissions    |
 {:.ds-c-table}

-#### Revoke token
+#### Revoke access token

-If you need to revoke a token, you can use the `/v2/o/revoke/` endpoint to revoke a token and related access grants.
+If you need to revoke an access token, you can use the `/v2/o/revoke/` endpoint to revoke a token and related access grants.

 POST to the BB2.0 API `/v2/o/revoke/` endpoint with the following parameters: